mega6453/AppiumWizard/README.md

 5. Now start running automation from your automation script.
 (Make sure you have given the correct appium server port number and device id in your script)

 ## NOTE
-Appium Wizard is in it's early stage of development.So,expect
+Appium Wizard is in it's early stage of development.
+So,expect
 * Unhandled exceptions
 * Crashes
 * Performance issues
 * Reliability issues

 The above issues are expected in Appium Wizard software and not in your mobile app under test.

-PLEASE CREATE AN ISSUE UNDER ISSUES SECTION IF YOU ARE OBSERVING ANY ISSUE WHICH WILL HELP TO IMPROVE THE QUALITY OF APPIUM WIZARD.
+PLEASE CREATE AN ISSUE UNDER ISSUES SECTION, IF YOU ARE OBSERVING ANY ISSUE WHICH WILL HELP TO IMPROVE THE QUALITY OF APPIUM WIZARD.
 THANKS !

 ## Features Available